Department for Aging and Independent Living

 Long-Term Care Ombudsman - established under the Older Americans Act, the Kentucky Long-Term Care Ombudsman (LTCO) program operates out of the Area Development Districts through their Area Agencies on Aging and Independent Living.
 The LTCO works to improve the lives of people living in long-term care by enhancing their quality of life, improving their quality of care, protecting individual rights and promoting the dignity of each resident.

 Nutrition Program for the Elderly - includes home-delivered meals (meals on wheels) and congregate meals at senior centers.
 The program helps improve the eating habits of participants, offers social networking opportunities and helps the participants remain healthy and independent by reducing hunger and food insecurity.

-Participant Directed Services - allows eligible Medicaid Supports for Community Living (SCL) waiver members to choose their own providers for non-medical and non-residential services.
+Participant-Directed Services - allows eligible Medicaid Supports for Community Living waiver members to choose their own providers for non-medical and non-residential services.
 This choice gives members greater flexibility in the delivery of services that are needed to stay in their homes.
-Members may also purchase goods and finance minor home adaptations through Participant Directed Services.
+Members may also purchase goods and finance minor home adaptations through participant-directed services.